cld-agency/craftwind-boilerplate/readme.md

 To use this Craft boilerplate:
 ====================================

-1. Be sure that your CLI is running at least PHP 8.1, then run `composer install`
+1. Be sure that your CLI is running at least PHP 8.2, then run `composer install`
 1. Create a new local blank database and local virtual host
 1. Update your control panel trigger word in `config/general.php` to something unique
 1. Create your local `.env` file from the sample and populate with all relevant details
-1. Run `./craft setup/app-id && ./craft setup/security-key` to recreate a new app ID and security key (copy these values to the remote env files manually later)
+1. Run `php craft setup/app-id && php craft setup/security-key` to recreate a new app ID and security key (copy these values to the remote env files manually later)
 1. Install Craft by visiting the control panel and following the on-screen instructions.
 Keep the site name as $PRIMARY_SITE_URL so it will pull from .env
 1. Create an entry in the Home Pages section
+1. Run `php craft update all` to upgrade Craft and plugins to their latest point-releases.
 1. Update `package.json` with project name
-1. `npm install`
+1. `nvm use && npm install`
 1. `npm run all` or `npm run prod` or `npm run watch` to start work at http://localhost:3000.
 If you're working with multiple developers you should have `nvm` installed locally and run `nvm use` prior to starting the build process.
 This automatically reads the `.nvmrc` file and uses the project's version of Node, which in turn avoids some unpleasant issues that can crop up if different developers are running different versions of Node.

 The `npm run all` task is configured to do both dev and production builds locally on save, so no need for separate dev/prod build processes here.
 If running both at the same time ever becomes too taxing on your CPU, you can run them separately with `npm run prod` and `npm run watch`.